 Step 1.
 To check virus or malware infection

 If you have anti-virus software installed, run the anti-virus software for the first time.
-If you don't have an anti-virus software, try Avast, AVG，etc., download and install one on your PC.
+If you don't have anti-virus software, try Avast, AVG, etc., and download and install one on your PC.

 Step 2.
-Keep your problematic HDD, SSD, or external hard drive connected to PC correctly.
+Keep your problematic HDD, SSD, or external hard drive connected to the PC correctly.

 Step 3.
-Run antivirus software to scan your device and clear up the existing virus, malware.
+Run antivirus software to scan your device and clear up the existing virus, or malware.

-For people who don't have the software, you can also refer to this linked page and learn how to use cmd to remove virus in Windows 11/10/8/7.
+For people who don't have the software, you can also refer to this linked page and learn how to use cmd to remove viruses in Windows 10/8.1/8/7.

 Method 2.
-Convert MBR to GPT to Restore Full Capcity of Large HDD/SSD
+Convert MBR to GPT to Restore Full Capacity of Large HDD/SSD

 Applies to: Fix large hard drive, SSD, or external hard drive only shows half or partial capacity due to MBR limitation.

-Another reason that may stop your disk from showing full capcity is due to the limit of MBR partition style.
-As we know, MBR only works with disks up to 2TB in size, at the same time, allows for creating 4 partitions in total.
+Another reason that may stop your disk from showing full capacity is due to the limit of the MBR partition style.
+As we know, MBR only works with disks up to 2TB in size, at the same time, allowing for creating 4 partitions in total.

 If you have a particularly large-capacity hard drive that is over 2TB but initialized to MBR style, you will only get 2TB storage capacity in total.
 To make full use of the rest space you don't see, you need to convert MBR to GPT.

-EaseUS Partition Master is a perfect choice to convert hard disk between MBR and GPT, it's super easy and guaranteed with zero data loss during the conversion.
+EaseUS Partition Master is a perfect choice to convert hard disks between MBR and GPT, it's super easy and guaranteed zero data loss during the conversion.

 Step 1.
 Download and launch EaseUS Partition Master on your Windows computer.